An alternative, fascinating route discovering an area of Romagna with its traditions and quality products.

 The “Monte dei daini” (Deer Hill) became a stronghold of the Malatesta Lordship on the borders of the lands of their rivals the Montefeltro, Dukes of Urbino.

 First you enter through the Marina city gate and then you reach one of the most unique piazzas in the Rimini area, Piazza Maggiore, which is semi-circular and framed by a neoclassical portico.
 The main street leads to this round area, which the inhabitants of the town affectionately call the “pan shaped piazza”.
-It is the heart of the town, where the Palio del Daino takes place in the month of August, during which the teams of the different town quarters compete in traditional jousting games.
+It is the heart of the town, where the Palio del Daino takes place in the month of August, during which the teams of the different town neighborhoods compete in traditional jousting games.

 The Fortress itself is also home to the town council and cultural institutions.